2016 BNP Paribas Masters – Singles

 Andy Murray defeated John Isner in the final, 6–3, 6–7^{(4–7)}, 6–4 to win the singles tennis title at the 2016 Paris Masters.
+It was his 14th and final Masters 1000 title.
 By reaching the final, Murray secured the world No. 1 ranking for the first time in his career.

 Novak Djokovic was the three-time defending champion, but lost to Marin Čilić in the quarterfinals.

 As a result of Roger Federer's withdrawal from the tournament, he fell outside of the top 10 in the ATP rankings for the first time since 13 May 2002.

 Seeds

 All seeds receive a bye into the second round.